junxit/us-congress-bills-111/metadata.md

 - 2009-07-22 — Rule provides for consideration of H.R.
 2920 with 1 hour of general debate.
 Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
 Measure will be considered read.
 A specified amendment is in order.
 All points of order against consideration of the bill are waived except those arising under clause 9 or 10 of rule XXI.
 The resolution provides that the amendment in the nature of a substitute printed in part A of the report, as modified by the amendment printed in part B of this report shall be considered as adopted and the bill, as amended shall be considered as read.
 The resolution waives all points of order against the bill, as amended.
 - 2009-07-22 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H8540)
 - 2009-07-22 — The previous question was ordered on the amendment (A002) without objection. (consideration: CR H8538)
+- 2009-07-23 — Received in the Senate and Read twice and referred to the Committee on the Budget.